Frogs (film): Production notes

+Release

+The film had its world premiere at the Florida Theatre in Panama City, Florida on March 23, 1972.
+After 17 days it had grossed $458,392 from 38 theatres.

 Reception

-Frogs received a score of 29% on Rotten Tomatoes.
-On Metacritic, the film has a weighted average score of 51 out of 100 based on reviews from 4 critics, indicating "mixed or average reviews".
+Frogs has a score of 26% on Rotten Tomatoes from 19 reviews.
+On Metacritic, the film has a weighted average score of 51 out of 100 based on reviews from four critics, indicating "mixed or average" reviews.

 A reviewer from HorrorNews.net found it odd for a horror film to be titled Frogs when all the killings in the film are done by animals other than frogs and discussed the acting: "Sam Elliott is good as always.
 He manages to feel like the outsider while also feeling like part of the group.
 It makes his role work in ways that it might not work in someone else's control.
 Ray Milland is also fairly good as the patriarch of the Crockett family.
 He personifies that bullheaded 'you listen to me because I'm always right' attitude in such a believable manner that you think he is that guy.
 The rest of the cast isn't as great as these two, but their lack of good performance only helps to make their deaths more fun to watch.
 They overact or underact in the perfect ways to make the movie priceless."

+Clyde Gilmour of The Toronto Star complained about the misleading advertisements showing a giant man-eating frog and was unimpressed with the sketchy supporting characters.
+But he was otherwise satisfied with the movie, finding strengths in its atmosphere, story, photography, direction and Milland's performance.

 Frogs was shown on the MeTV show Svengoolie on January 8, 2022, and September 3, 2022.